 When you double click Program.cs, you should see the code reappear.
 So this code is the programme that will run when anyone starts your application.

 Now click the arrow symbol next to Properties in the Solution Explorer above.
 You'll see the following:

 The file called AssemblyInfo.cs contains information about your programme.
 Double click this file to open it up and see the code.
 Here's just some of it:

 The reddish colour text is something you can change.
 You can add a Title, Description, Copyright, Trademark, etc.

 But right click the AssemblyInfo.cs tab at the top, and click Close from the menu.
 Now, in the Solution Explorer, click the plus symbol next to References:

-These are references to code built in to C# (you won't see as many entries in earlier versions of the software).
+These are references to code built-in to C# (you may see more entries in the Community 2015 edition).
 Much later, you'll see how to add your own files to this section.